-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
-São Paulo experiences very significant seasonal variation in monthly rainfall.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
+São Paulo experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in São Paulo.
 The most rain falls during the 31 days centered around January 25, with an average total accumulation of 8.7 inches.

 The least rain falls around August 8, with and average total accumulation of 1.5 inches.

 The length of the day in São Paulo varies over the course of the year.
 In 2017, the shortest day is June 21, with 10 hours, 41 minutes of daylight; the longest day is December 21, with 13 hours, 35 minutes of daylight.